broderickhyman/albion-data-website/index.md

 The best way to make use of the data is by using the tools that are built on it:

+- [Tools4Albion](https://www.tools4albion.com) provides calculators for crafting, farming, and reprocessing.
+Has a lot of useful information for users and developers alike.
 - [AlbionOnline2d](https://www.albiononline2d.com/en/market) pulls the latest information from the database and shows different selling metrics for the Auction Houses.
 - [AlbionAssistant](http://albionassistant.com/) utilizes the data to calculate crafting recipe costs and profits.
-- [Tools4Albion](https://www.tools4albion.com) provides calculators for crafting, farming, reprocessing and a wealth of other number p0rn.
 - More tools are actively being developed.
 If you want your project listed here, contact us using the info below.

 Market data can be also be obtained through the API, which has [Swagger documentation available here](https://www.albion-online-data.com/api/swagger).
 (Item IDs can be found in the [formatted metadata](https://github.com/broderickhyman/ao-bin-dumps/tree/master/formatted), for use in the API.)